salivity/laravel-8-dynamic-image/README.md

 ## CPU Credits

-To control te amount of system resources used in the Laravel Project this package uses a Credit system where each a every system resource is calculated to produce a throtling effect.
+To control the amount of system resources used in the Laravel Project this package uses a Credit system where each and every system resource is calculated to produce a throttling effect.
 For instance 1000 thumbnail images would consume far less CPU credits than 100 large images.
 A decent amount of CPU credits should be calculate once the front end has been completed.

 ## Config

+Some settings such as watermark do not effect the cache and may show old images, you must reset the cache for this. by running the artisan command

 Take a look at the config file directly for more information.